 5.4.8 Vulnerability assessments

 První certifikační autorita, a.s., carries out periodic vulnerability assessments as part of risk assessments.
-Vulnerability monitoring of the hardware and software related to trust services is described in internal documentation.
+Vulnerability monitoring of the hardware and software related to trustworthy systems supporting the Service is described in internal documentation.

 5.5 Records archival